Chronic stress prevention: why early intervention matters more than you think

 Why does social support prevent chronic stress?

-People with 3-5 close relationships have dramatically lower cortisol levels and chronic stress markers.
-Social connection activates the parasympathetic nervous system and provides emotional regulation support.
+Close relationships buffer stress through multiple mechanisms: emotional support reduces threat appraisal, a sense of belonging lowers psychological vigilance, and access to practical resources decreases the perceived weight of stressors.
 The relationships must be genuine and involve real vulnerability, not surface-level networking.
-Building these connections before stress peaks is essential because you cannot build trust during crisis [9].
+Building these connections before stress peaks is essential because you cannot build trust during crisis [7].

 References